Some Cosmological Consequences of Higher Dimensional Klein-Gordon-Rastall Theory: Cosmological Model

 \subsection{The Early Time Universe: Power-Law Inflation in KGR Cosmology}

-In order to convert Friedmann equation \eqref{eq:friedmann} into autonomous equations, we have introduced exponential potential of $V(\phi)$ as the specific form in our analysis.
+To convert Friedmann equation \eqref{eq:friedmann} into autonomous equations, we have introduced the exponential potential of $V(\phi)$ as the specific form in our analysis.
 Since we use the exponential form of the potential, we may have an inflationary era in the early epoch of the universe that can be described by the power-law inflation if the scalar $\phi$ plays a role as inflaton field which dominates the energy density of the early universe.
 In this case, the scale factor is given by $a(t) \propto t^{\ell}$ \cite{lucchin1985power}, where the parameter $\ell > 1$.
-Thus, CP4 with saddle nodes and $\Omega_\text{KGR} \approx 1 $, are the good candidates to describe such era.
-On the side, there are some models that describe inflationary era in where not only did the inflaton predominate in the early universe , $\Omega_\text{KGR} < 1 $, but was also perfect fluid with general value of $w_\text{m}$ \cite{barrow1993scalar, banerjee1998power}.
-In CP4, the latter possibility gives unstable solutions and accelerating universe which make this condition can also be inferred as power-law inflation model in Rastall cosmology as long as the scale factor evolves according to $a(t) \propto t^{\ell}$ with $\ell > 1$. \\ \\ Now, we will begin discuss the inflationary model obtained from CP4 for both $\Lambda = 0$ and $\Lambda \neq 0$ cases.
-We have to emphasize that Rastall theory, $\gamma \neq 0$, only consistent to inflationary phase driven by inflaton and perfect fluid.
-Let us begin with the Friedmann equation \eqref{eq:friedmann}, by taking $N = 1$, in condition when not only does the scalar $\phi$ energy density dominates at early epoch but also $\rho_\text{m} $ are exist in some fraction as perfect fluid.
+Thus, CP4 with saddle nodes and $\Omega_\text{KGR} \approx 1 $, are good candidates to describe such an era.
+On the side, some models describe an inflationary era in which not only did the inflaton predominate in the early universe, $\Omega_\text{KGR} < 1 $, but was also perfect fluid with a general value of $w_\text{m}$ \cite{barrow1993scalar, banerjee1998power}.
+In CP4, the latter possibility gives unstable solutions and an accelerating universe which makes this condition can also be inferred as a power-law inflation model in Rastall cosmology as long as the scale factor evolves according to $a(t) \propto t^{\ell}$ with $\ell > 1$. \\ \\ Now we discuss the inflationary model obtained from CP4 for both $\Lambda = 0$ and $\Lambda \neq 0$ cases.
+We have to emphasize that Rastall theory, $\gamma \neq 0$, is only consistent with the inflationary phase driven by inflaton and perfect fluid.
+Let us begin with the Friedmann equation \eqref{eq:friedmann}, by taking $N = 1$, under the condition that not only does the scalar $\phi$ energy density dominates at early epoch but also $\rho_\text{m}$ exists in some fraction as a perfect fluid,

-In such situation perfect fluid may be a form of dust-like $(w_\text{m} = 0)$, radiation-like $(w_\text{m} = 1/{(d-1)})$, vacuum-like $(w_\text{m} = -1)$, or fermionic matter represented as a non-linear spinor field as discussed in \cite{saha2006nonlinear, saha2011spinor}.
-The last one might describe perfect fluid from phantom to ekpyrotic matter due to its equation of state parameter $w_\text{m}$.
+In this situation, the perfect fluid may be a form of dust-like $(w_\text{m} = 0)$, radiation-like $\left(w_\text{m} = \frac{1}{(d-1)}\right)$, vacuum-like $(w_\text{m} = -1)$, or stiff-like ($w_\text{m} = 1$).
+Another possibility is that it is a fluid manifestation of the scalar field other than the inflaton that exists during inflation, as long as they are equivalent \cite{arroja2010note, faraoni2012correspondence,diez2013note}.
 Equation of motion of scalar field $\phi$ gives,

 We also have

 and

 In addition, we have the solution of Eq. \eqref{eq:sf} as follows,